kmoore67/rtd-github-pages/docs/RobotBasics/commands.rst

 Commands
 ################################

 Commands define high-level robot actions or behaviors that utilize the methods defined by the subsystems.
-Before looking at the commands that are implemented on the Robot you should be very familiar with `Procedures </Programming/procedures>`_ and `State Machines </Programming/stateMachines>`_ from the programming sections.
+Before looking at the commands that are implemented on the Robot you should be very familiar with Procedures and State Machines from the programming sections.
 You should also review the FRC Documentation on `Commands <https://docs.wpilib.org/en/latest/docs/software/commandbased/commands.html>`_ before continuing.

 A command is a simple **State Machine** that is either *Initializing*, *Executing*, *Ending*, or *Idle*.
 Users write code specifying which action should be taken in each state.
-Commands run when scheduled, or in response to buttons being pressed on a gamepad or from [Shuffleboard](../../Tools/shuffleboard.md).
+Commands run when scheduled, or in response to buttons being pressed on a gamepad or from Shuffleboard.
 After running the `initialize()` function, each command will enter its `execute()` phase where it runs code to accomplish its task.
 The method `isFinished()` determines if the task has been completed, after which it runs the `end()` function to clean things up.
 The `execute()` and `isFinished()` methods are called repeatedly by the main robot loop.

 .. image:: /images/RobotBasics/Commands.001.jpeg

 The DriveDistance Command
 ===============================
 Let's take a look at the *DriveDistance* command to see how this all works.
 This command is used to drive the robot for a specified distance.
 This is where `Parameters <https://www.w3schools.com/java/java_methods_param.asp>`_ are very useful since we can decide how far to drive when the program runs.
-This command demonstrates the classic [State Machine](../../Programming/stateMachines.md) programming paradigm where we have an **Initialization Step** `initialize()` followed the **Next Step** `execute()`, and an **Input Update** that repeatedly calls `execute()` until a threshold is met.
+This command demonstrates the classic State Machine programming paradigm where we have an **Initialization Step** `initialize()` followed the **Next Step** `execute()`, and an **Input Update** that repeatedly calls `execute()` until a threshold is met.
 The `isFinished()` method transititions it to the next major state `end()`, at which time the command moves to the *Idle* state.

 .. code-block:: Java